-The most recent versions of Word (2007-2019) use the .docx file format.
+The most recent versions of Word (2007-2021) use the .docx file format.
 Versions of Word prior to 2007 use a .doc file format.
 Benefits of the latter format include smaller file size, improved damaged-file recovery, and more control of personal information.
 It's important to understand how the current version of Word behaves with documents created in earlier versions.
 Likewise, you need to make sure your documents can be read by people using earlier versions.
 There are several things to think about when dealing with compatibility issues:

-- The latest versions-Word 2019, 2016, and 2013-are compatible. - Word 2007, 2010, 2013, and 2016 can open .docx files created in Word 2019. - Documents opened in Word 2019 that were created in Word 2016 or earlier open in Compatibility Mode.
-The features in Word 2019 are downgraded to be compatible with the older versions.
-The term [Compatibility Mode] appears in the title bar. - To open a Word 2019 document in Word 2010 or earlier, install the Compatibility Pack for Word, which you can download for free from the Microsoft website. - You can convert documents to Word 2019 that were created in versions prior to Word 2016. - You can save a Word 2019 document as a Word 97-2003 document so it can be opened by users of those versions.
+- The latest versions-Word 2021, 2019, 2016, and 2013-are compatible. - Word 2007, 2010, 2013, 2016, and 2019 can open .docx files created in Word 2021. - Documents opened in Word 2021 that were created in Word 2019 or earlier may open in Compatibility Mode.
+The features in Word 2021 are downgraded to be compatible with the older versions.
+The term (Compatibility Mode) appears in the title bar. - To open a Word 2021 document in Word 2010 or earlier, install the Compatibility Pack for Word, which you can download for free from the Microsoft website. - You can convert documents to Word 2021 that were created in versions prior to Word 2019. - You can save a Word 2021 document as a Word 97-2003 document so it can be opened by users of those versions.
 Some features of the current version either won't be available or will be modified in a manner more compatible with older versions.

-In this exercise, you will open a Word 2003 document in Word 2019 Compatibility Mode.
-You will then try to insert a Word 2019 SmartArt graphic (a new feature) in the 2003 document and see how Compatibility Mode deals with this feature.
+In this exercise, you will open a Word 2003 document in Word 2021 Compatibility Mode.
+You will then try to insert a Word 2021 SmartArt graphic (a new feature) in the 2003 document and see how Compatibility Mode deals with this feature.

-Before You Begin: Download the student exercise files from the Student Resource Center (labyrinthelab. com/office19) and determine your file storage location before beginning this exercise.
+Before You Begin: Download the student exercise files from your eLab course or the Student Resource Center (labyrinthelab.com/office21) and determine your file storage location before beginning this exercise.